 Who Is Effective Coverage?

 Effective Coverage is the premier provider of Colorado renters insurance.
-After founder Eric Narcisco lost everything to a fire that he didn’t even start, he realized that no one was working to protect renters.
-On a mission to offer the kind of coverage that every renter deserves, Effective Coverage makes it fast and easy to get covered.
+When our CEO and founder Eric Narcisco lost everything in an apartment fire that he wasn’t responsible for, he realized that no one was working to protect renters.
+Effective Coverage is on a mission to offer the kind of coverage that every renter deserves, and making it as fast and easy as possible.
 Innovation has always been a key value for us, and it shows.
-Effective Coverage is the only place you can buy renters insurance from your cell phone or tablet in just sixty seconds!
+Effective Coverage is the only company that you can buy renters insurance from on your cell phone or tablet in just sixty seconds!

 Education is important to the company, as well.
 Nationally, fifty-six percent of renters don’t have coverage.
-The most common reason is that they don’t know it exists or they think it’s too expensive – but never tried to get a quote.
+The most common reason is that they don’t know it exists or they think it’s too expensive.
 There’s a great deal to know about renters insurance in Colorado, but it’s not nearly as complex as many people believe.
 We feel that protecting your family and your future should be easy.

 Can you get renters insurance while you’re driving to your new apartment?
 Absolutely!
 We would, of course, prefer that you not be the one doing the driving while using your phone.
 But getting covered is quick and painless, and it might help pass a mile or two on your way to your new apartment in Colorado.

 I just woke up in a panic at 3 AM because I realized I need renters insurance, can I buy a policy in the middle of the night?
 Of course.
 You can buy a policy and go right back to bed.
-You’ll probably even sleep better knowing that you have an advantage over life’s little crises.
+You’ll probably even sleep better knowing that you are protected from unexpected perils like fire, vandalism and theft.